-This Peruvian Baked Cod with Panko and Huancaína Sauce features baked seasoned panko-crusted cod portions generously sauced with my twist on the classic Peruvian huancaína sauce.
+This Peruvian-inspired Cod with Huancaína Sauce features baked, seasoned panko-crusted cod portions generously sauced with my twist on the classic Peruvian huancaína sauce.
 The creamy ají amarillo and queso fresco sauce is addictive and so easy to make!
 Serve with simple Peruvian-style rice and salsa criolla for a truly memorable meal.

 👩🏻🍳 Tamara Talks - About the Peruvian Flavor Profile